relay-tools/react-relay-network-modern-ssr/README.md

 // First, kick off Relay requests with an initial render ReactDOMServer.renderToString(<App />);

-// Second, collect the data
-const relayData = await relayServerSSR.getCache();
+// Second, await while all data were recieved from graphql server const relayData = await relayServerSSR.getCache();

 // Third, render the app a second time now that the Relay store has been primed
-// and send HTML and bootstrap data to the client for rehydration. (setTimeout is
+// and send HTML and bootstrap data to the client for rehydration. const appHtml = ReactDOMServer.renderToString(<App />);
-// used to ensure that async resolution inside of QueryRenderer completes once
-// data is provided.
-setTimeout(() => {
-  const appHtml = ReactDOMServer.renderToString(<App />);
 sendHtml(appHtml, relayData);
-}, 0)
 ```

 # Client